What’s the best way to get a group of men into the discussion? Which men’s group topics will work best? What are the best men’s group ice breakers?

 Another way I have seen that works well is to bring up common topics that all of the guys in the circle would be interested in.
 Sports, the weather, world events.
 Even though these are surface discussions, these easy topics will help the guys to get to gabbing!

 In all my years of running men’s groups, I’m still constantly amazed – shocked, flabbergasted? – by how two guys with SO MUCH in common can just sit there and struggle to find things to talk about.
-I’ve seen two guys sit there who love backcountry skiing, run similar businesses and play guitar, sit there over a beer and awkwardly have conversation fizzle out because they don’t know what to talk about.
+I’ve seen two young men sit there who love backcountry skiing, bible study, run similar businesses and play guitar, sit there over a beer and awkwardly have conversation fizzle out because they don’t know what to talk about.
 As soon as I said “Hey you’re both into backcountry skiing” or “You guys both have Amazon product businesses, don’t you?”, all of a sudden the conversation would take off and they’d become fast friends.

 It pays to know your men’s group members when it comes to men’s group discussion topics.
 We have members fill out short profiles that include their business, their interests, their locations and birth cities, their romantic and family situations.
 That way I can quickly spot commonalities and bring them up.